daviddarke/getting-amped/AMP.md

 # [fit] Modifying output

-We use Timber (Twig) and a semi custom page builder to build pages (We do not use the default WordPress editor).
+We use Timber (Twig) and a semi-custom page builder to build pages (We do not use the default WordPress editor).

-Fixing this was actually very easy thanks to dedicated AMP page templates 📄
+Fixing this was actually very easy thanks to the dedicated AMP page templates 📄

 ---